Zend Framework 3 / Laminas Doctrine Authentication Module

 - Adding custom code to login

-- Laminas Navigation intergration
+- Laminas Navigation integration

 - Routing